ramchitrala/cursor_blob/SUPABASE_SETUP.md

 -- Job applications
 SELECT * FROM job_applications ORDER BY created_at DESC LIMIT 10;

+-- Contact submissions
+SELECT * FROM contact_submissions ORDER BY created_at DESC LIMIT 10;
 ```

 ## 🔐 **Step 6: Security Verification**